Balaji-0999/90Days-DevOps-Journey/Day-08/day-08-cloud-deployment.md

 ## Why This Matters for DevOps

 Cloud servers are used to host applications in production.
 A DevOps engineer must know how to connect to a server, manage services, verify deployments, analyze logs, and troubleshoot issues quickly.
-These are essential skills for maintaining reliable and secure applications.
+These are essential skills for maintaining reliable and secure applications..